tap-ir/tap-ir.github.io/README.md

 A popup will shown where you can specify the name and the value of the attribute.

-?> Adding attriute is a good way to share some informations with other investigator connected to the same **TAPIR** server.
+?> Adding attribute is a good way to share some information with other investigator connected to the same **TAPIR** server.

 ### Attributes tree